adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Who decides limits?
-And based on what?
-You said you worked hard?
-Well, maybe you need to work a little harder.
-Is that really the limit of your strength?
-Could you of tomorrow beat you today?
-Instead of giving in, move forward. - Saitama</code></pre>
+<pre><code>1 » Strive not to be a success, but rather to be of value. - Albert Einstein</code></pre>
-<pre><code>2 » Hatred and Sorrow are power.
-They are yours to control.
-All you have to do is to turn them into strength and use that strength to move forward. - Sebastian Michaelis</code></pre>
+<pre><code>2 » I Don t Like The Terms Good Person or Bad Person It Is Impossible To Be Entirely Good To Everyone To Some You Are A Good Person While To Others You Are A Bad Person - Armin Arlert</code></pre>
-<pre><code>3 » Go confidently in the direction of your dreams.
-Live the life you have imagined. - Henry David Thoreau</code></pre>
+<pre><code>3 » If you can’t do something, then don’t.
+Focus on what you can do. - Shiroe</code></pre>
 </details>

 <!--END_SECTION:waka-->